 and will prosper in what I send it to do.”

-Satan is not in charge of anything except demons.
+Satan is not in charge of anything–not the air, not hell, not anything except demons.
 Christ is charge of everything.
 When Christ died on the cross, Satan, demons, hell, sin and death were defeated at that moment.

-We do not live in a dualistic universe where the forces of good battle against the force of evil.
-We live in the kingdom of God where Christ has complete and absolute victory over:
+We do not live in a dualistic universe where the forces of good battle against the forces of evil where the forces of good barely win.
+We live in the kingdom of God where…

 Colossians 2:15 (CSB) He disarmed the rulers and authorities and disgraced them publicly; he triumphed over them in him.